Pencak silat: Origins

 The oral history of Indonesia begins with the mythical legend about the arrival of Aji Saka (lit. 'primordial king') from India to Java.
 At the request of the local people, he successfully killed the monarch Dewata Cengkar of Medang Kamulan in battle and took his place as ruler.
 This story traditionally marks the rise of Java and the dawn of its Dharmic civilisation.
 The tale also illustrates the influence India had on Indonesian and Southeast Asian culture in general.
 Aji Saka is shown to be a fighter and swordsman, while his servants are also depicted as fighting with daggers.
 The Indian method of knife-duelling was adapted by the Batak and Bugis-Makassar peoples.
 Ancient Indonesian art from this period also depicts warriors mounted on elephants wielding Chinese weapons such as the jian or straight double-edge sword, which is still used in Java.

 The earliest evidence of pencak silat being taught in a structured manner comes from 6th-century in Minangkabau Highlands of West Sumatra.
 The Minangkabau had a clan-based feudal government.
 Military officers called hulubalang acted as bodyguards to the king or yam tuan.
 Minang warriors served without pay.
 The plunder was divided among them according to military merit, so fighters strove to outdo each other.
 They were skilled horsemen with the native pony and also expert bladesmiths, producing arms both for their own use and for export to Aceh.
 Traditional Minang society was based around matrilineal custom, so pencak silat was commonly practiced by women.
 As pencak silat became widespread in Srivijaya, the empire was defeated by the Tamil Cholas of south India in the 13th century.
 The Tamil stick fighting art of silambam is still the most common Indian fighting system in Southeast Asia today.

 During the 13th century, Ken Arok, a thug turned into a self made hero and ruler, took over the power from Kediri Kingdom and established the Rajasa dynasty.
-This reflects the jago (people's champion) culture of ancient Java, where a self made cunning man skillful in martial arts, could rally supports and took over the kingdom.
+This reflects the jago (people's champion) culture of ancient Java, where a self made cunning man skillful in martial arts, could rally supporters and take over the kingdom.